 After all, my brother isn’t getting late night calls or trying to visit dad driving in rush hour traffic to walk into a room with a few patients trying to escape while others are trying to hug him and ask for cigarettes, we are.

 Apparently, Wellbridge gives everyone Olanzapine across the board.
 This drug is an antipsychotic.
 My dad isn’t and never has been Bipolar or Schizophrenic.
-He hasn’t been diagnosed as having either of these issues either.

 Mental Wards and Psychiatric Institutions are money makers.
 If you weren’t aware of this, you should be.